highchair/highchairdesign-com/_notes/2024-11-27-age-of-outrage-hbr.md

 All three of these powerful forces are occurring together at the same time, creating a culture of outrage.

 Social Media is a catalyst, not a cause.
 If there were no social, the outrage would still exist.
 Social just amplifies it.

-***

-Karthik Ramanna, Director of Something Something at Oxford, November 26, 2024